dibyendumajumdar/nanojit/docs/details.md

 ## Function parameters

+### JIT Functions can only take integer/pointer arguments
+At least on X64 a limitaton in NanoJIT is that JIT functions can only take a limited number of parameters.
+On Win64 this is 4 integer or pointer arguments.
+On UNIX platforms it is 6 parameters, again limited to integer or pointer values.
+These limitations arise as the current implementation only looks at the first 4/6 registers for parameters as per the X64 ABI.

+A JIT function should be able to return a double or float though - but this is something that is to be verified.

+### External C functions can only take upto 8 arguments
+External C functions called from JIT code can only take upto 8 arguments, although in this case it it possible to to pass double or float values.
+Return values can also be double or float.

 ### All parameters are fixed size
 The LIR writer does not allow specifying whether a parameter is 32-bit or 64-bit.
 Apparently the size is set automatically based on machine architecture.
 See mozilla [bug 541232](https://bugzilla.mozilla.org/show_bug.cgi?id=541232).

-This limitation means that function parameters are always the architecture word size, i.e. 64-bit on 64-bit platforms, and 32-bit on 32-bit platforms.
-This means that you cannot directly pass a double as a parameter on a 32-bit platform!
-However the workaround is simple, just pass a pointer to a struct that contains the arguments.
+This limitation means that for a JITed function, parameters are always the architecture word size, i.e. 64-bit on 64-bit platforms, and 32-bit on 32-bit platforms.
+As described above, a JITed function can only accept integer or pointer arguments therefre if you need to pass double values, just pass a pointer to a struct that contains the arguments.
 Of course Nanojit does not understand structs so you need to call the relevant memory load/store operations.

-### Livesness requirements
+### Liveness requirements
 I found it necessary to copy function parameters to the stack, as the parameter value appears to not be preserved across jumps.

 Update: I understand from Edwin Smith (original Nanojit architect) that the reason why a parameter may be getting clobberred is because: